 Planned gifts provide important long-term support for the Museum and its programs while, in many cases, reducing your tax liability.
 There are many ways to make a meaningful gift, either during your lifetime or through your estate plans.
 Some of the most common vehicles include: bequests, charitable remainder trusts, charitable lead trusts, life insurance policies, IRAs or other retirement plans, and gifts of real estate.
 We would welcome a conversation about how these or other options could benefit both you and the Gardner.

 The Gardner does not provide legal advice.
 Please consult with your financial and legal advisors when making or changing your estate plans.

-If you have already named the Gardner Museum in your will or other estate plans, please let us know so that we can welcome you as a member of the Phoenix Society.
+The Phoenix Society was created to honor individuals who have included the Gardner Museum in their estate plans.
+If you have already named the Gardner in your will or other estate plans, please let us know so that we can thank you and welcome you to the Phoenix Society.

 - Invitation to special receptions and select events